 In this course, we derive the workhorse models of modern asset pricing, and discuss their empirical validity.
 Most of the models are set in discrete-time models, though some are in continuous-time.
-The topics covered include: the law of one price and the stochastic discount factor, consumption asset pricing, recursive preferences, habit formation, measuring cash flow and discount rate news, imperfect risk sharing, disaster risk models, reduced form stock models, and issues in fixed income and currency pricing.
+The topics covered include: the law of one price and the stochastic discount factor, optimal portfolio decisions and consumption asset pricing, recursive preferences, habit formation, measuring cash flow and discount rate news, imperfect risk sharing, disaster risk models, reduced form stock valuation models, and issues in fixed income and currency pricing.

-The workload for the course is moderate to heavy.
 Most homeworks require working with data to elucidate theoretical concepts.
-You will also do numerical analysis of some models from class.1 The homeworks are roughly 60% derivations and 40% coding.
+You will also do numerical analysis of some models from class.
+The homeworks are roughly 60% derivations and 40% coding.

 The course is designed for second year doctoral and masters students.
 Doctoral students will find this course valuable because they will learn the important models of modern asset pricing.
-Masters students will this course valuable because it will provide a foundation for rigorous financial decision making, something that we highlight throughout the course.
+Masters students will find this course valuable because it will provide a foundation for rigorous financial decision making, something that we highlight throughout the semester.